 Learn more about XfilesPro’s file management capabilities.

-XfilesPro can be used to collaborate the Salesforce system with various external file storage systems like Cloud-based storage systems like Google Shared Drive, OneDrive, Amazon S3, SharePoint, and Dropbox and On-premise systems like SMB, SFTP, and Network Drive.
-Loaded with features like centralized content management system, efficient file and folder hierarchy management, multi-org file integration, large volume file migration, and community portal collaboration, XfilesPro is an ideal solution for integrating Salesforce with cloud-base systems.
+XfilesPro can be used to collaborate the Salesforce system with various external files storage systems like Cloud-based storage systems like Google Shared Drive, OneDrive, Amazon S3, SharePoint, and Dropbox and On-premise systems like SMB, SFTP, and Network Drive.
+Loaded with features like a centralized content management system, efficient file and folder hierarchy management, multi-org file integration, large-volume file migration, and community portal collaboration, XfilesPro is an ideal solution for integrating Salesforce with cloud-based systems.
 To know more about XfilesPro and how it can facilitate external system integration with Salesforce, please get in touch with us.